Divorce Financial Settlements

-For more insights into various issues related to divorce and other areas of family law, please take a look at our family law blogs.
+For more insights into various issues related to divorce and other areas of family law, please take a look at our blogs.

 Our divorce settlement expertise

-Our divorce lawyers have decades of experience helping people to find the right divorce settlement for them and their loved ones.
-No matter how complex your finances or how challenging your personal circumstances, we can offer a carefully tailored approach shaped to your goals and concerns.
+Our divorce lawyers have decades of experience helping people to find the right divorce settlement.
+No matter how complex your finances or how challenging your personal circumstances are, we can offer a carefully tailored approach shaped to your goals and concerns.

-Our solicitors are accredited by the Law Society for Family Law, Family Mediation and Children Law, recognising our expertise in these areas.
-Our divorce lawyers include Resolution trained mediators and collaborative lawyers, allowing us to offer the highest level of skill and expertise for these non-confrontational approaches to divorce.
+Our solicitors are accredited by the Law Society for Family Law and Children Law, recognising our expertise in these areas.
+Our divorce lawyers include Resolution trained collaborative lawyers, allowing us to offer the highest level of skill and expertise for these non-confrontational approaches to divorce.

 We also have a Conveyancing Quality Scheme (CQS) accredited property law team who can assist with any property issues related to your divorce, including buying and selling property, remortgaging and change of title.

-Barcan+Kirby has also been recognised by the Law Society with their Lexcel accreditation reflecting the strength of our client services and we are independently regulated by the Solicitors Regulation Authority (SRA).
+Barcan+Kirby has also been recognised by the Law Society with their Lexcel accreditation reflecting the strength of our client services.
+We are also independently regulated by the Solicitors Regulation Authority (SRA).

-Speak to our divorce lawyers in Bristol today
+Speak to our divorce finance lawyers in Bristol today

-We support individuals and families across the UK with all aspects of divorce from our six offices in Bristol and the surrounding area located in Bedminster, Bishopston, Clifton, Kingswood, Queen Square and Thornbury.
+We support individuals and families across the UK with all aspects of divorce from our offices in Bristol and the surrounding area located in Bedminster, Bishopston, Kingswood, Queen Square and Thornbury.